Find Affordable College Courses

 Temple General Biology Master’s Program

-The biology program at Temple awarded 9 master's degrees in 2020-2021.
-About 44% of these degrees went to men with the other 56% going to women.
-Nationwide, master's degree programs only see 39% men graduate in biology each year.
+For the most recent academic year available, 38% of biology master's degrees went to men and 63% went to women.
+Nationwide, master's degree programs only see 32% men graduate in biology each year.
 Temple does a better job at serving the male population as it supports 5% more men than average.

 undefined